 Chico Dog Bite Lawyer

-I’m Ed Smith, a Chico Dog Bite Attorney.
-There are many families who own pets and most people consider those pets, particularly dogs, to be a part of their family.
+Many families own pets, and most consider those pets, particularly dogs, part of their family.
 While most dogs are friendly and provide love unconditionally, there are times when a dog may turn violent and bite another person.
-Because of the emotional attachment, most pet owners would do anything to protect their dog; however, a dog bite can result in serious injuries to other people, particularly children who may not be able to identify an unfriendly dog.
+Because of the emotional attachment, most pet owners would do anything to protect their dog; however, a dog bite can result in severe injuries to other people, particularly children who may not be able to identify an unfriendly dog.
 Injuries can result in hospital visits, permanent injuries, emotional trauma, or even death.

-Most pet owners aren’t able to look at the situation objectively because they may not believe their dog is capable of hurting another person; however, many dog bite injuries are reported on an annual basis, with many of the victims being kids.
+Most pet owners cannot look at the situation objectively because they may not believe their dog can hurt another person; however, many dog bite injuries are reported annually, with many victims being kids.
 While authorities and pet owners may try to find a reason for the dog bite, it remains that many times dogs attack without reason.
 They may have a traumatic past, they could be naturally aggressive, or they may be ill.
-Regardless of the reason, it is important for everyone to take dog bite injuries seriously.What Dog Breeds are Considered Dangerous?
+Regardless of the reason, everyone needs to take dog bite injuries seriously.What Dog Breeds Are Considered Dangerous?

-Like most animals, there are many different breeds and some breeds are considered more dangerous than others.
-Without a doubt, the dog's upbringing plays a role in its final personality and the vast majority of the dogs coming from these breeds are perfectly friendly; however, these are also the dog breeds that have a tendency to turn aggressive.
+Like most animals, there are many different breeds; some are considered more dangerous than others.
+Undoubtedly, the dog's upbringing plays a role in its final personality.
+The vast majority of the dogs coming from these breeds are perfectly friendly; however, these are also dog breeds that tend to turn aggressive.
 Some of the most dangerous dog breeds include:

-Doberman: This is an athletic dog breed that likes to jump and its personality makes it popular for police forces as well.What are Some Common Dog Bite Injuries?
+- Doberman: This is an athletic dog breed that likes to jump, and its personality makes it popular for police forces.

-Nerve Damage: If the teeth penetrate through the skin and fascia, it could damage nerves underneath, leading to motor and sensory impairment.
+- Nerve Damage: If the teeth penetrate the skin and fascia, it could damage nerves underneath, leading to motor and sensory impairment.

-Internal Bleeding: If the dog bites the patient's chest or abdomen, this could damage blood vessels underneath the surface of the skin, leading to internal bleeding.
+- Internal Bleeding: If the dog bites the patient's chest or abdomen, this could damage blood vessels underneath the skin's surface, leading to internal bleeding.

-When it comes to dog bites in Chico, it is important for both pet owners and victims to understand the law.
-California has strict liability laws surrounding dog bites which means that victims of dog bite injuries in Chico are afforded the highest amount of financial protection.
+Regarding dog bites in Chico, pet owners, and victims must understand the law.
+California has strict liability laws surrounding dog bites, meaning that victims of dog bite injuries in Chico are afforded the most financial protection.
 Furthermore, under these California laws, any dog that causes injuries to another person will lead to the owner of that dog being held responsible for the injuries and any damages from the injuries.
-In addition, the dog may not have a prior record or have ever displayed any aggressive behavior in the past.
+In addition, the dog may not have a prior record or have ever displayed aggressive behavior.
 There also doesn't have to be intent to harm.
-Regardless of the circumstances, the owner of the dog will be held liable.
+Regardless of the circumstances, the dog's owner will be held liable.

 If you or a loved one has been injured by a dog bite attack in Chico, there may be an opportunity to recover the maximum amount of liability under the dog bite laws in the state of California.
-It is important to choose a lawyer with experience representing victims of dog bite attacks in Chico.
-I have multiple decades or experience representing victims of dog bites and understand the intricacies of the legal system, allowing me to provide effective guidance to all of my clients.
+Choosing a lawyer with experience representing victims of dog bite attacks in Chico is essential.
+I have multiple decades of experience representing victims of dog bites and understand the intricacies of the legal system, allowing me to provide practical guidance to all of my clients.

-I’m Ed Smith, a Chico dog bite attorney.
-Dog bites can lead to major medical expenses and emotional trauma, particularly if the dog bite requires an extended stay at the hospital.
-If you or someone you know was injured by a dog bite, please call me at (503) 392-9400 for free, friendly advice.
-I also maintain a toll-free number at (800) 404-5400.
+Dog bites can lead to significant medical expenses and emotional trauma, mainly if the dog bite requires an extended stay at the hospital.
+If you or someone you know was injured by a dog bite, please call me at (503) 392-9400 or (800) 404-5400 for free, friendly advice.
+Learn more about us.
+See our past verdicts and settlements.